webdigga/divorce-coach/src/posts/breakup-support-groups.md

       - highlight: Let go of your ex and move on
       - highlight: New life after Divorce.
 Create a new future you're excited to live
 ---
-**Coping with a breakup or divorce can be a challenging and emotionally turbulent experience.**
+## Coping with a breakup or divorce can be a challenging and emotionally turbulent experience

 Below are some of the options available to you to help you cope with a breakup or divorce.